 The venture capital world has had a complicated relationship with space.
 After a gold-rush mentality peaked in 2021, followed by a painful correction, the sector has settled into something more mature and arguably more interesting.
-In 2025, space startup funding is not about hype -- it is about hard infrastructure, real revenue, and sectors that barely existed five years ago.
+Heading into Q2 2026, space startup funding is not about hype -- it is about hard infrastructure, real revenue, and sectors that barely existed five years ago.

-Let us dig into where the money is going, who is writing the checks, and what the post-SPAC landscape looks like for space entrepreneurs and the investors backing them.
+Let us dig into where the money is going, who is writing the checks, and what the post-SPAC, post-Firefly-IPO landscape looks like for space entrepreneurs and the investors backing them.

-According to Space Capital's quarterly reports, venture investment in the space economy exceeded $8 billion in 2024, continuing a trend that has seen cumulative private investment in space surpass $70 billion since 2012.
-While that figure is down from the frothy peaks of 2021 (when total space investment, including public market activity and SPACs, topped $15 billion), the composition of that capital has changed dramatically.
+According to Bryce Tech's Start-Up Space 2026 report and Space Capital's quarterly data, venture investment in the space economy held strong through 2025, with cumulative private investment in space now well above $80 billion since 2012.
+While headline totals are down from the frothy peaks of 2021 (when total space investment, including public market activity and SPACs, topped $15 billion), the composition of that capital has changed dramatically.

 In 2021, much of the capital flowing into space was speculative -- fueled by blank-check SPAC vehicles and retail enthusiasm.
-By 2024 and into 2025, the surviving capital is more patient, more technically literate, and more focused on companies with defensible technology and credible paths to revenue.
+By 2025 and into Q1 2026, the surviving capital is more patient, more technically literate, and more focused on companies with defensible technology and credible paths to revenue.
+Recent Q1 2026 rounds illustrate the mood: Starfish Space closed $100M+ in Series B funding for satellite servicing, Portal Space Systems raised $50M Series A for high-energy orbital transfer, ATMOS Space Cargo secured EUR 25.7M Series A for reentry capsules, and UNIVITY closed a EUR 27M Series A.

 The number of deals has remained robust even as average deal sizes have moderated from their bubble-era highs.
 Seed and Series A activity remains strong, indicating that new company formation in space has not slowed, even as later-stage funding has become more selective.